DasunFernando25/Loan_Repayment_App/README.md

 # Loan_Repayment_App
- Calculate the interest and total amout to pay
+ Calculate the interest and total amount to pay